Click for details

 How to Deal with Dehydration

-If your dog is drinking water and keeping it down they might be fine but if your dog is refusing water and has signs listed above call your Vet immediately.
-Your Vet might administer an I.V. drip of Subcutaneous fluids to increase hydration and electrolytes
+If your dog is drinking water and keeping it down your Veterinarian might recommend a store bought or homemade electrolyte formula.
+If your dog is refusing water and has signs listed above call your Vet immediately.
+Your Vet might administer an I.V. drip of Subcutaneous fluids to increase hydration and electrolytes.

 Summer Safety Products